malramsay64/Crystal_Melting/notebooks/04_dynamics_interactive.md

 ```

 This is the part where the generation of the figure takes place.
-The selection of the pressure and the dyanmic quantity is designed to be interactive,
+The selection of the pressure
+and the dynamic quantity is designed to be interactive,
 selecting the value of interest.

 ```python